beto-rodriguez/SuperXml/README.md

   * Multitype support
   * Math evaluators
   * AngularJS-like markup, angular js from google has a lot of support and if you are familiar with it your are familiar with this libary
+  * Support for nested elements. you can nest all commands you need.

 #Install
 From visual studio go to `Tools` -> `Nuget Package Manager` -> `Package Manager Console`